tiagocoutinho/cryocon/README.md

   `async write(buff: bytes) -> None`

-A library that supports this is API is [sockio](https://pypi.org/project/sockio/) (cryocon comes pre-installed so you don't have to worry about  installing it).
+A library that supports this API is [sockio](https://pypi.org/project/sockio/) (cryocon comes pre-installed so you don't have to worry about installing it).

 This library includes both async and sync versions of the TCP object.
 It also supports a set of features like reconnection and timeout handling.